faustinoaq/watcher/README.md

 end
 ```

-Aso you can have more than one watcher, just use `spawn`
+Also you can have more than one watcher, just use `spawn`

 ```crystal
 spawn do